kds215/addend/README.md

  sound recognition when a syntax block structure has ended as defined by python's space indentation rules.
 Those added '`# :end:`' comment lines are placed whenever a syntax block has ended.
-Hopefully, these #comments provides guidance for VI folks while they simultaneously deciphering python code and intently listening to unfamiliar python code with their favorite reader like JAWS or NVDA.
+Hopefully, these #comments provides guidance for VI folks while they simultaneously decipher python code and intently listen to unfamiliar python code with their favorite reader like JAWS or NVDA.

  Python started in 1991 and is now a popular programming language because of